c126c126c/TVSeriesNotebook/README.md

 # TVSeriesNotebook
-We start this project for help me to remeber the point where i left.
+We start this project for help us to remeber the point where i left.